AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_unity.md

 <ul><ol>1.
 In the <b>Editor version not installed</b> dialog box, select <b>Choose another Editor version</b>.</ol><ol>2.
 In the <b>Select Editor version and platform</b> dialog box, select the version of your Unity Editor, and follow the prompts to open the project.</ol></ul>
 </div>

-### 2. Integrate Agora Chat SDK
+### 2. Integrate the Agora Chat SDK

-1. Go to the [SDK download page](./downloads?platform=Unity), download the latest version of the Agora Chat SDK package for Unity, and decompress it.
+1. Go to the [SDK download page](./downloads?platform=Unity), and download the latest version of the Agora Chat SDK package for Unity, and decompress it.

 2. In Unity Editor, click **Assets** > **Import Package** > **Custom Package...**, and select the decompressed SDK.